 ~ CARROT Seeds ~

-Carrots are ready to harvest in about 3 to 4 months from sowing.
+A satisfying vegetable for beginners, carrots are ready to harvest in about 3 to 4 months.

 'Giant Red' Dark Orange Carrot